Come fill our gallery

 Presentation of photographic image(s) is vital for the selection committee to be able to make decisions.

-For detailed information on how you can become involved in our 2024 event and our terms and conditions please see the Exhibiting at Sculpture Bermagui 2024 document.
+For detailed information on our terms and conditions please see the Exhibiting at Sculpture Bermagui 2025 document.

 Need to know